luminosita/setup-env/python/README.md

 # Scripts Directory

-This directory contains NuShell setup scripts and automation for the AI Agent MCP Server project.
+This directory contains NuShell setup scripts and automation for the project.

 ## Directory Structure